RavenRock135/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 When you execute this code, you'll immediately see the payload response containing the URL to open the payload.
 All the way down we console log the `subscription.created` object, containing the created payload data we previously got directly from the `create()` method.

-The other code only executes right after, as the first payload events are fired once the SDK connected to the XUMM platform.
+The other code only executes right after; as the first payload events are fired and once the SDK is connected to the XUMM platform.

 If the event data contains a `signed` property, depending on if the payload has been signed, causes the callback _function_ to `console.log` a message, and return either the event data (if signed) or a boolean `false` (if not signed).
 By returning something (anything), the subscription ends.

-**See if you can get this example to run, open the created payload URL on your desktop, and while the SDK is waiting for status updates, try scanning the QR code with XUMM.
+**See if you can get this example to run.
+Open the created payload URL on your desktop, and while the SDK is waiting for status updates, try scanning the QR code with XUMM.
 You'll see the `opened` event live in your terminal 😎**

-When you got this to work, let's wrap this up by adding some code to wait for the `signed: true` event (signing the transaction was successful) so we can get our long awaited `user token` to deliver our future sign requests with a Push notification.
+Do you have this working?
+Great.
+Let's wrap this up by adding some code to wait for the `signed: true` event (signing the transaction was successful) so we can get our long awaited `user token`.
+The `user token` allows us to deliver our future sign requests with a Push notification.

 {% gist https://gist.github.com/WietseWind/4d844eb3a77bdca59cdb14c3e511d894 file=index.js %}

-When we run this code, open the payload URL on our smartphone, sign it with XUMM, your terminal will look like this.
-Note the User Token at the end 🎉
+When we run this code, open the payload URL on our smartphone.
+Sign it with XUMM.
+Your terminal will look like this.
+(Note the User Token at the end) 🎉

 ![We got ourself a user token!](https://dev-to-uploads.s3.amazonaws.com/i/ndb9f5rp7s95usfay36s.png)

-The user token is a unique token for **your XUMM app** in combination with **the specifix XUMM user**.
-To use the token to deliver a sign requst per Push notification, let's adjust our first (minimal) sample payload to include the user token:
+The user token is a unique token for **your XUMM app** in combination with **the specific XUMM user**.
+Now let's use the token to deliver a sign request per Push notification.
+First, adjust our first (minimal) sample payload to include the user token:

 ```json
 {